ng-docs/angular-cn/aio/content/guide/updating.md

 This document contains information and resources to help you keep your Angular applications and libraries up-to-date.

-For information about our versioning policy and practices &mdash;including support and deprecation practices, as well as the release schedule&mdash; see [Angular versioning and releases](guide/releases "Angular versioning and releases").
+For information about our versioning policy and practices —including support and deprecation practices, as well as the release schedule— see [Angular versioning and releases](guide/releases "Angular versioning and releases").

 <div class="alert is-helpful">